 Kamil graduated top of his class from the American Musical & Dramatic Academy (AMDA) with a BA(Hons) in Acting.
 He was the first student in half a century to be awarded Latin Honours for this subject.He is also the first and only Asian to be given the privilege to train and then coach at the Lee Strasberg Theatre & Film Institute.
 He is the only coach in Asia experienced in teaching the Lee Strasberg Method of Acting.

 In 2011, Kamil was bestowed the honour of being invited to become a working observer at the world-renowned The Actor’s Studio.
 He was the first Singaporean ever to be part of the studio.

 In addition to these accolades, Kamil was appointed as the Head Acting Instructor at East West Players, the USA’s oldest Asian American Theatre group, as well as the role of Global Internship Director at the Company of Angels (CoA), Los Angeles’ oldest repertory theatre company.

 Having experienced first-hand experience of the demanding industry standards of Hollywood, Kamil is well-acquainted with the knowledge and skills needed to succeed internationally.

-To date, Kamil has coached well over 1000 students, many of whom have appeared on stage as well as in film, television shows and national commercials around the world.
+To date, Kamil has coached well over 2000 students, many of whom have appeared on stage as well as in major motion pictures, television shows and national commercials around the world.
 He has also produced, directed and acted in several award-winning and critically-acclaimed productions in USA, Singapore, Malaysia and Australia.